Cyclone Idai Devastates Mozambique

 A massive effort has been launched to provide aid to victims.
 However, food and water remain scarce, health services limited, and rising epidemic diseases such as cholera and malaria threaten the population.
 With so many people affected and so much destruction, the recovery effort will be monumental and likley last many months if not years.

 Planet Aid is a long-time supporter of projects in Mozambique.
-ADPP Mozambique, a local development organization, is Planet Aid's sister organization and partner on various development projects.
+ADPP Mozambique, a local development organization, is Planet Aid's partner on various development projects.
 ADPP is currently working with organizations on the ground to facilitate aid to victims of the flood.

 ADPP’s projects in Mozambique were also impacted by the cyclone.
 Among the hardest hit was the teacher training college at Nhamatanda in Sofala Province.
 The students and staff narrowly ecaped the rising flood waters and all thankfully have survived.
 (Click here to read an account told by a spouse of an instructor who works at the college.)